 Effects of rhizosphere microbial populations on Plants

-Microorganisms are able to perform an extremely wide range of chemical transformations, including degradation of organic matter, disease suppression, nutrient transformations inside roots and disease.
+Microorganisms are able to perform an extremely wide range of chemical transformations, including degradation of organic matter, disease suppression, nutrient transformations inside roots.
 Microorganisms have marked influence on the growth of plants.
-In the absence of appropriate microbial populations in the rhizosphere plant growth may be impaired.
+In the absence of appropriate microbial populations in the rhizosphere, plant growth may be impaired.

 Following are the major effects of microbial populations on plants.